30.6 C

 Ten ‘Black Body’ Quotes from Ta-Nehisi Coates’ “Between The World And Me”

-Between The World And Me is a long love letter woven by profound knowledge and intense emotions that Coates wrote to his adolescent son about the story of race on the American landscape.
-A landscape shaped by torture, theft, and enslavement, after being acquired through murder.
+Between the World and Me is a long love letter, woven from profound knowledge and intense emotion, that Coates wrote to his adolescent son about the story of race on the American landscape.
+It is a landscape shaped by torture, theft, and enslavement, after being acquired through murder.
 The World, for Coates, is one secured and ruled by savage means.
-As Coates explained to his son, the police officer of America carries with him the power of the American state and the weight of an American legacy (a legacy which gave them a strange birthright; the right to beat, rape, rob, and pillage the black body), and they necessitate that of the bodies destroyed every year, some wild and disproportionate number of them will be Black.
-In America it is traditional to destroy the black body — it is heritage.
-And, because it is heritage, the destroyers will rarely be held accountable.
+As he explains to his son, the American police officer carries the power of the American state and the weight of an American legacy — a legacy that gives them a strange birthright: the right to beat, rape, rob, and pillage the Black body.
+That legacy demands that of the bodies destroyed every year, a wild and disproportionate number of them will be Black.
+In America it is traditional to destroy the Black body — it is heritage.
+And because it is heritage, the destroyers will rarely be held accountable.

 Part 1 opens with a poem from Sonia Sanchez: